kenkpix/faceswap-flask-restapi/README.md

 response = requests.post(url, files={'img': open('path_to_image.jpg', 'rb')})
 ```

-The API returns links with the results of the face swap for both male and female.
+The API returns link with the results of the face swap for both male and female.

 Results are stored on the following link: